-National Archives Regional Residency Fellowship: Recipients for 2011
+National Archives Regional Residency Fellowship

 The National Archives has selected the recipients for the 2011 Regional Residency Fellowships, a new program that is generously supported by the Foundation for the National Archives.
 The Fellowship recipients will receive assistance making it possible to conduct significant original research using records at National Archives locations in Atlanta, Chicago, Kansas City, Philadelphia and Seattle.
 This program is intended to foster scholarly research in the many holdings of the National Archives located outside of the Washington, DC area and to increase awareness of less-used or overlooked archival records.